nataliamadridb/281-Assignments/Week 2/Idea_2_NMB.md

 - McLeay, M., & Tenreyro, S. (2020). *Optimal Inflation and the Identification of the Phillips Curve*.
 The Review of Economic Studies, 87(1), 110–143.
 - Coibion, O., & Gorodnichenko, Y. (2015). *Is the Phillips Curve Alive and Well After All?
 Inflation Expectations and the Missing Disinflation*.
 American Economic Journal: Macroeconomics, 7(1), 197–232.

+## Juan's thoughts.

+Hi Natalia,

+This is interesting and there is some work about this.
+Like splitting the sample of the Michigan survey by political affiliation and the like.
+I recommend that you do a short literature review just to get a sense of what is out there, and refine your contribution based on what you find.